Safeguarding Policy

 Substance Abuse

 Substance abuse forms part of the Personal, Social, Health and Economic (PSHE) curriculum.
-The school will actively work with children, families and other services to educate children and their parents / carers as appropriate to the risks of substance misuse.
+The school will actively work with pupils, families and other services to educate pupils and their Parents / Carers as appropriate to the risks of substance misuse.
 This could include bespoke packages of education to reduce risk.

-Should staff have any concerns around substance misuse, this will be reported to the safeguarding team and appropriate action taken to safeguard the child and or other children.
+Should staff have any concerns around substance misuse, this will be reported to the safeguarding team and appropriate action taken to safeguard pupils.

-If there is any concern that a child has either illegal drugs or alcohol at school the DSL will liaise with the Headteacher and the Behaviour Policy will be applied.
+If there is any concern that a pupil has either illegal drugs or alcohol at school the DSL will liaise with the Headteacher and the Behaviour Policy will be applied.

-Staff must recognise that children are capable of abusing their peers.
+Staff must recognise that pupils are capable of abusing their peers.

 This is most likely to include, but may not be limited to: